Multiparty testing preorders: A testing preorder with observers

 \subsection{Semantic characterisation}

-We now address the problem of characterising the \distributed\ must testing preorder in terms of traces and must-sets.
+We now characterise the \distributed\ must testing preorder in terms of traces and must-sets.
 In order to do that, we shift from strings to Mazurkiewicz traces~\cite{DBLP:conf/ac/Mazurkiewicz86}.
-A {\em Mazurkiewicz trace} is a set of strings, obtained by permuting independent symbols.
+A \emph{Mazurkiewicz trace} is a set of strings, obtained by permuting independent symbols.
 Traces represent concurrent computations, in which commuting symbols stand for actions that execute independently of one another and non-commuting symbols are causally dependent actions.
 We start by summarising the basics of the theory of traces in~\cite{DBLP:conf/ac/Mazurkiewicz86}.